 The current – ninth – convocation of the Rada was elected in July 2019.
 For the first time in independent Ukraine, a single party won an overall majority: Volodymyr Zelensky’s Servant of the People party obtained 240 seats.
 The Zelensky team pushed some reforms to improve parliament’s image with voters.
 Immunity was curtailed and attendance improved, but plenary sessions were also criticised for being in ‘turbo-mode’ due to the speed at which laws were adopted.
 The record of the Rada in adopting reforms was rather mixed.
 Despite Zelensky’s majority, key judicial, security and anti-corruption reforms languished in committee for months – delayed by the committee being flooded with thousands of amendments – and were often then passed by ad hoc coalitions with their reformist intent watered down.

 On February 23 2022, with 299 votes in favour, the Rada introduced martial law to commence at midnight.
 Russia’s full-scale invasion began at 5:30am the following day.
-The next time the Rada met, Kyiv had been bombed and the Russian military were barely 20km away.
+The next time the Rada met, Kyiv had been bombed and the Russian military were barely 20 kilometres away.
 Yet, at this time of visceral existential threat, when it was rumoured that former President Yanukovych was in Minsk waiting to be re-installed, it was immensely important that crucial decisions were taken by the legitimate organs of state power.
 Russian President Vladimir Putin had publicly claimed that Ukraine was a failed state, chaotically governed by corrupt Neo-Nazis.
-Although it was incredibly risky for parliament to convene a plenary session, it was a highly symbolic act of resistance that would ensure the continuity of democratically-elected institutions, and that the legality of the decisions taken was unquestionable.
+Although it was incredibly risky for Parliament to convene a plenary session, it was a highly symbolic act of resistance that would ensure the continuity of democratically-elected institutions, and that the legality of the decisions taken was unquestionable.
 Moreover, it would demonstrate to all Ukrainians, military and civilian, that parliamentary deputies did not run away and did not hide, but were there with the people, doing their job.